The final trip home. The end of the line. The end of the contract.

 A few minutes later we open our doors and hear, “HEEEEEEEEEEEEEEEEEY!” from Salazar, with his arms extended and in the air.

 We shake hands and embrace.

 A smile and a laugh of disbelief and amusement from my elder compadre.

 Told you, this is my place.
-That’s Abdul.
+That’s Salazar.

 The time of year happens to be Ramadan; fasting and alcoholic-abstinence in this city.
 Having an inside man at the hotel; I knew I could get at the stash.

-Abdul, this if my friend.
+Salazar, this is my friend.
 If you can swing it, get us twelve beer.